GracieleDamasceno/GracieleDamasceno/README.md

 <p align="center">
 <img src="https://media.giphy.com/media/dbtDDSvWErdf2/giphy.gif">
 </p>

 ___
 #### :unicorn: About me

 Hi, I'm ✨Gracie✨!
 I'm a Brazilian girl who loves to watch crazy tv shows and movies, listen to some good music, read some books and to code ~~(when it works, of course, just like any other human being :laughing:)~~

-######Random Trivia Time!
+**Random Trivia Time!**
 1. When I was little, I guess that I read over 500 books.
 Might be more or less that that, but for a period of time I had time to read three books per day! (good times)
 2. My favorite game, so far, is The Witcher 3.
 3. I lived in Vancouver, Canada, for about 16 months - while in a scholarship program.
+Currently I am living in Brazil!
 4. My favorite color is blue.
 5. 60% of my clothes are black.
 I'm trying to change that.
 (It's harrd)
 6. The first time that I saw and touched a computer was in 2010...